GoogleCloudPlatform/professional-services/examples/anthos-service-mesh-multicluster/README.md

 ## Prerequisites

-As mentioned in [this document](https://cloud.google.com/service-mesh/docs/gke-install-multi-cluster), there are several prerequisites.
+As mentioned in [Add GKE clusters to Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/gke-install-multi-cluster), there are several prerequisites.

 This guide assumes that you have: